 Client-server communication via a public IP address requires a strong password policy.
 In particular, ensure that the default user account admin has a strong password — do not leave the password empty.
 If possible, change the default username to something other than admin.

 When logging in on the remote client's Welcome to PDXpert PLM window, enter the server's public IP address into the Server computer's machine name textbox.
 In PDXpert 9.0 and later, users should mark Encrypt my connection on the client log-in window.

-To permit a PDXpert client to access the PDXpert Application Server, the server's firewall and antivirus must be configured to allow communication using these TCP ports:
+For a PDXpert client to connect to the PDXpert Application Server, the server's firewall and antivirus must be configured to allow communication using these TCP ports:

-- 48084 Used to send software updates to PDXpert client application.
+48084 Used to send cryptographically signed software to the client workstation.

-- Effect of closing this port: The PDXpert client must be set to use an encrypted connection (on the client log-in window, mark Encrypt my connection).
+- If you close port 48085: The PDXpert client must use an encrypted connection.
+On the client log-in window, mark the Encrypt my connection on this server checkbox.

-- Effect of closing this port: The PDXpert client must be set to use an unencrypted connection (on the client log-in window, clear Encrypt my connection).
+- If you close port 48086: The PDXpert client must use an unencrypted connection.
+On the client log-in window, clear the Encrypt my connection on this server checkbox.

 - 48087 Reserved for future use.